RaphHaddad/blog/content/post/recieving-feedback-using-lada-technique.md

 The final step of the LADA framework is "act".
 This step is about creating actionable items derived from feedback items in the previous "decide" step.
-Of all the previous steps in the framework, this is the one that is done after the interaction between the giver of the feedback and the receiver.
+Of all the steps in the framework, this is the one that is done after the interaction between the giver of the feedback and the receiver.
 Many items should be actionable with outcomes that are measurable.
 I'd encourage setting up these goals or outcomes using common formats like SMART goals or